-A company’s stock value is determined based on several factors, such as its ability to remain profitable, its customer base, financial structure, and place among industry competitors.
-Outside influences such as the economy as a whole and the political climate can also play a role.
+A company’s stock value can be determined by several factors.
+For instance, the ability to stay profitable, customer loyalty, financial structure, and industry competition can all help investors decide how much shares are worth.
+Sensitivity to outside influences, such as the broader economy and political climate, can also play a role.

-Earnings-per-Share (EPS): This metric tells investors “how much money a company makes for each share of its stock.”
+This metric tells investors how much money a company makes for each share of its stock.
 It’s devised by taking net income, subtracting any preferred-stock dividends, then dividing that by the total number of outstanding shares of common stock.

 What it tells you: A company’s EPS is an indicator of how much the market is willing to pay for each dollar of earnings.
 A high EPS equals more value, because investors will pay more for a company with higher profits.

-Price-to-Sales Ratio (P/S): This ratio is calculated by dividing the company’s market capitalization (cap), which is the value of all its outstanding stock in dollars, by its revenue.
+This ratio is calculated by dividing the company’s market capitalization (market cap), which is the value of all its outstanding stock in dollars, by its revenue.
 Unlike the P/E ratio, the P/S ratio doesn’t factor in profit.
 Rather, it focuses on growth.

-What it tells you: The P/S ratio is one way to value companies that don’t have a steady history or profitability, maybe because they’re up-and-coming or part of a cyclical industry that doesn’t always show a profit.
-A good P/S ratio should be as close to $1 as possible.
+What it tells you: The P/S ratio is one way to value companies that don’t have a steady history or profitability.
+This could be because they’re up-and-coming or part of a cyclical industry that doesn’t always show a profit.
+A good P/S ratio should be as close to 1 as possible.

-Less than could be considered excellent, because it could indicate that investors are paying less than $1 per stock for each $1 in a company’s sales.
-It could also mean the exact opposite though, that investors expect the future to not be as good and therefore don’t want to pay a high price.
-Context, in addition to cold, hard numbers can help when evaluating whether a stock price makes sense.
+A P/S ratio of less than could be considered excellent, because it could indicate that investors are paying less than $1 per stock for each dollar in a company’s sales.
+It could also mean the exact opposite though — that investors expect the future to not be as good and therefore don’t want to pay a high price.
+Context, in addition to cold, hard numbers, can help when evaluating whether a stock price makes sense.

-Debt-to-Asset Ratio (D/A): If you’ve ever applied for a loan, you may be familiar with this metric.
+If you’ve ever applied for a loan, you may be familiar with this metric.
 Lenders use a version of it (called the debt-to-income ratio, or DTI) as one factor in determining a borrower’s risk.
-In stock valuation, the D/A ratio (also just called the debt ratio, is based on the same concept, and it’s determined by dividing a company’s total debt by its total assets.)
+In stock valuation, the D/A ratio (also just called the debt ratio) is based on the same concept, and it’s determined by dividing a company’s total debt by its total assets.

 Conversely, a ratio that’s less than 1 means assets are funded by equity.
 And, as can be the case in mortgage lending, there’s no agreed-upon threshold for a good debt ratio.